(Last Updated On: March 6, 2023)

 Tokyo Skytree

 Offering up the most remarkable views of Tokyo that stretches as far as the eye can see, the Tokyo Skytree is easily recognisable in the city skyline.
-On a clear day, you can see as far as Mount Fuji, poking its snow-capped peak above the buildings.
+On a clear day you can see as far as the iconic Mount Fuji, which pokes its snow-capped peak above the buildings.

-The Tokyo Skytree is near Asakasa and Senso-ji, so I’d recommend doing both in the same day as it can feel a little far away from the centre of Tokyo.
-I’d also recommend pre-booking tickets as lines can be very long.
+The Tokyo Skytree is located near Asakasa and Senso-ji, so I’d recommend doing both in the same day as it can feel a litlte far away from the centre of Tokyo.
+I’d also recommend pre-booking your entry tickets as the lines can be very long.

 Senso-ji

-Tokyo’s largest and oldest temple, the red roof and pagoda of Senso-Ji can be easily spotted from the Tokyo Skytree.
+The red roof and pagoda of Tokyo’s largest and oldest temple, Senso-ji, can be easily spotted from the Tokyo Skytree.
 It is one of the most visited spiritual sites in the world.
-Pay 100 JPY to get receive your fortune from the temple grounds and watch the locals rinsing their hands with small wooden ladles to purify themselves before visiting.
+Pay 100 JPY to receive your fortune from stands on the temple grounds and watch the locals rinsing their hands with small wooden ladles to purify themselves before visiting.

 Takeshita Dori